EunJiKim02/Ply_visualization/README.md

 3. Enter the Absolute path of your directory containing your PLY files.

-    (Options) To filter the files, enter a keyword within your their names.
+    (Options) To filter the files, enter a keyword within their path names.

 4. Click the 검색(search) button

 5. Select the ply file you want to see.

     5-1.
-Click the 뷰초기화 button to You reset the viewpoint to its default setting
+Click the 뷰초기화 button to reset the viewpoint to its default setting

     5-2.
 Click the 첫번째뷰로정렬하기 button to synchronize the viewpoint of the selected point cloud with the first one displayed (the top-left view)

+I recommend not to load more than 10 ply files because of Out Of Memory issues.